sbcshop/StackyFi_Software/README.md

 ### 2. Installing Libraries
    - When compiling sample codes there are some dependency on external libraries sometime which you can add as shown here.
    - for example installing library for RGB LED and IMU sensor, select Sketch > Include Library > Manage Libraries.
-Install RTClib version 2.1.4,
+Install FastLED version 3.6.0 and SensorLib version 0.1.9,

      <img src= "https://github.com/sbcshop/EnkFi_7.5_Software/blob/main/images/Lib_install.png" />